Wtrickster/burgerLogger/README.md

 # Description

-  * A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
+  * A burger logger with MySQL, Node, Express, Handlebars and a custom ORM

 ## Table of Contents